surt91/autosnake/readme.md

 ![Trained Snake](img/3000.gif)

-More details can be found in the accompanying blog post, which will follow soon.
+More details can be found in the accompanying [blog post](https://blog.codecentric.de/en/2021/11/java-classes-python/).

 To try the code yourself, follow the instructions below.